visualbis/VV-Docs/docs/admin-guide/admin-functions/request-access-reports-admin.md

     </Zoom>
   </div>

-  *Screenshot: User Request screen with Filters*
+  *User Request screen with Filters*

 The Reports which are under the “Pending” Status can be Rejected by the Admin using the Reject option as shown in the below Figure.
   <div style={{textAlign: 'center'}}>